rgrove/sanitize/COMPARISON.md

 ### Notes

+* Sanitize's performance can be improved significantly on multiple runs by reusing a single configured instance.
+However, since neither Loofah nor HTMLFilter support a similar usage style, I chose not to take advantage of this in these benchmarks for the sake of fairness.
+This is why Sanitize loses the small fragment benchmark: its instantiation overhead outweighs its faster parsing and sanitization speed.

 * During the small and medium document benchmarks, HTMLFilter raised an `Encoding::CompatibilityError` exception.
 Both documents are UTF-8 encoded, but HTMLFilter's source files don't declare their own encoding, which is a